-There are 635,000 empty homes in England and over 200,000 of those have been empty for more than six months, according to latest government statistics.
+There are 635,000 empty homes in the UK and over 278,000 of those have been empty for more than six months, according to latest government statistics (2019).

 Whether these properties are empty because their owners are waiting to sell them, because they're second homes or because the house is in probate, the issue of insuring them can be confusing.